Ninjalemur/ninjalemur.github.io/_projects/savings_calculator.md

 Note that three years of retirement expenses (adjusted for inflation) are held as cash.
 In case of an economic downturn, this pool of cash aims to reduce the need to sell assets from your portfolio during a downturn.

 ## The Plan tab
 The Plan tab is where the action happens.
-You can key in your desired parameters, and the Savings Calculator will estimate how your savings will look like over time, as visualised by the charts on the right.
+You can key in your desired parameters on the left, and the Savings Calculator will estimate how your savings will look like over time, as visualised by the charts on the right.

 {% include figure.html path="assets/img/savings_calc/savings_calc_plan.png" class="img-fluid rounded z-depth-1" zoomable=true %}